squidmin/spring-labs/src/main/java/org/squidmin/spring/basics/README.md

   The package is being searched.
 Spring starts with a component scan to find anything with `@Component` as well as other annotations.

-- *Identified candidate component class*...
+- `Identified candidate component class...`

   Spring identifies two candidates which have the `@Component` annotation as we only used it in two places in our code.

-- *Creating shared instance of singleton bean 'movieRecommenderSystemApplication'*...
+- `Creating shared instance of singleton bean 'movieRecommenderSystemApplication'...`

-- *Creating shared instance of singleton bean 'contentBasedFilter'*
+- `Creating shared instance of singleton bean 'contentBasedFilter'`

   Spring starts creating instances of the beans.
 It creates beans that do not have any dependency first.

-- *Creating shared instance of singleton bean 'recommenderImplementation'*
+- `Creating shared instance of singleton bean 'recommenderImplementation'`

-  *Autowiring by type from bean name ‘recommenderImplementation’ via constructor to bean named ‘contentBasedFilter'*
+  `Autowiring by type from bean name ‘recommenderImplementation’ via constructor to bean named ‘contentBasedFilter'`

   Now Spring can autowire the dependency using the constructor that we have provided and creates the `RecommenderImplementation` bean.